-Specifically, the School of Education addresses the most challenging issues facing public PK-12 education today: recruiting, preparing, and retraining a new generation of highly qualified teachers; building school leadership capacity in an era of heightened accountability; helping children with special needs reach their full potential; developing research-based curricula focused on school improvement and enhanced student achievement; and addressing social and emotional needs of youth, adults, and families.
+The School of Education's core purpose is to advance society and enhance the quality of life through discovery, teaching, and learning.
+The School addresses the most pressing issues facing public PK-12 education today: recruiting, preparing, and retraining a new generation of highly qualified teachers; building school leadership capacity in an era of heightened accountability; helping children with special needs reach their full potential; developing research-based curricula focused on school improvement and enhanced student achievement; and addressing social and emotional needs of youth, adults, and families.